adityaSR-uwc/fabric/graph_prompts/healthSymptoms.md

 <|eot_id|><|start_header_id|>system<|end_header_id|>

 # Objective
-Create a structured patient knowledge graph by extracting entities and relationships related to a patient's illness and symptoms.
+Create a structured patient knowledge graph by extracting entities and relationships related to a patient's illness and symptoms and give out a CSV output.

 # Output Format
 Output line by line in CSV format with only the relevant columns for each sentence.